inossidabile/protector/README.md

 Note that you don't need to explicitly restrict models you get from a restricted scope – they born restricted.

+**Important**: unlike fields, scopes follow black-list approach by default.
+It means that you will NOT restrict selection in any way if no scope was set within protection block!
+This arguably is the best default strategy.
+But it's not the only one – see `paranoid` at the [list of available options](https://github.com/inossidabile/protector#options) for details.

 ## Self-aware conditions

 Sometimes an access decision depends on the object we restrict. `protect` block accepts second argument to fulfill these cases.
 Keep in mind however that it's not always accessible: we don't have any instance for the restriction of relation and therefore `nil` is passed.